Melissa Graham: 2000–2003: Solo

 Graham started a solo career in 1999 and started a new album in the Netherlands where her former band had been cordially received by the fans.
 Her first single "Bulletproof" was released on 6 November 2000 in Germany and it was recorded to reach 89 of German top 100.
 Shortly after two more singles "Welcome to my World" and "Hello World" (Belle Perez cover) were released which were reasonable successful in the Netherlands.
 She was still to finish her solo album as of 2003, but her album was never released due to some unresolved issues with her recording company.
 She was also the face of Italian clothing company Freesoul.
 She also appeared in a 6-page feature in FHM, making the 'Girls of Summer' Special edition 2001.

 Graham and Solid HarmoniE have appeared on The National Lottery, Top of the Pops and she featured on BBC2's Never Mind the Buzzcocks with Kriss Akabusi, Katy B, Johnny Borrell, Alex Brooker and was hosted by Jack Whitehall.

 Songwriting and composition

 Graham then went on to write a number one single for the girl band Raffish with "Plaything".
 She also co-wrote the title track to The Afroz album, called "Ain't It Funny".

 In 2015, she co-wrote and sang on Warriors of the Dystotheque's first album The Future Is Ours.
 The track was called "Atom Vibe".
-This album was played on BBC Radio 2 and BBC Radio 6 Music, as well as on Across the Line, Electric Mainline, RTE 2XM and BBC CWR.
+This album was played on BBC Radio 2 and BBC Radio 6 Music, as well as on Across the Line, Electric Mainline, RTÉ 2XM and BBC CWR.

 In 2017, she was commissioned to write and produce the title track and incidental music for sitcom LaLas Ladiesz, which stars Kulvinder Ghir.